learn-internet-of-things/learn-internet-of-things.github.io/page/concepts/i2c/index.md

 > I2C interface functionality can be realized via software programming, the clock frequency reaches 100 KHz at a maximum.
 > It should be noted that I2C clock frequency should be higher than the slowest clock frequency of the slave device.

-But this implicitely means, that you can use any GPIO for software-based I²C.
+The fact that ESP8266EX has no hardware I²C was additionally confirmed in the official forum.[^no-hardware-i2c] This is sad on the one hand as any I²C communication has to be done by the processor.
-This is sad on the one hand as any I²C communication has to be done by the processor, but on the other hand there is no need to use IO14 for the SCL since this pin is needed by HSPI.
+On the other hand This means that you can use any GPIO for software-based I²C and that there is no need to use IO14 for the SCL since this pin is needed by HSPI.

 ```
       1   2   3-9